 I was regretting not doing the pasta dinner the night before.
 Maybe in shaking Meb's hand, I could have absorbed some of his godlike ability.
 Standing down towards the start, Meb was nowhere to be found -- off on his international winner's tour, I'm sure.
 No Meb mojo...I'm on my own for this one.

-Early in the course, evidenced by
+Early in the course, evidenced by the lack of torrential downpour. |

 Just like Rock the Parkway, difficulty started to come around the 6-mile mark.
 I started to lag behind the 1:45 pace group, and approaching a mini climb at 6.5, would start losing sight of them.
 A welcomed ascent began at 7.5 miles as we started to head south on Arapahoe from 127th/Harold, but I knew the climb to the finish was looming -- all as soon as the route climbed on to the Indian Creek Trial.
 8.5 miles marked the minimum elevation for the course, and as we jumped on to Indian Creek, it started to sprinkle again, this time with lightning and thunder accompanying.
 9 miles hit, and the sprinkles turned to a light rain.
 The thunder continued, still a suitable distance.
 Then 10 miles, and the rumbles turned to crashes of lightning and heavy raindrops.
 At some points, the rain hurt -- until realizing it was the hail scattered throughout that outside of my body.
 12 miles to go, I turned from loving running the rain to despising it.
 I wanted to get out of there.
 I was pissed at the Weather Channel: "Chance of showers, mainly after 1pm.
 New rainfall amounts less than a tenth of an inch possible."
 My ass.

-as I crossed the line, I booked it to my
+I wouldn't stop running there: soon as I crossed the line, I booked it to my car and out of the rain. |

 I tapped my frustration out on the pavement.
 Mile 11 would pace an 8:59.
 By mile 12, I was running 8:20.
 By 13, 8:15.
 I finished my final 0.18-mile in 8:05 pace, finishing 1:49:00 on the dot (8:16).
 Still a bit behind Dallas, but now was neither the time for celebration, nor disappointment.
 I wanted out of the drenching rain.
 I got to my car, parked an additional half-mile away, and got changed as quickly as possible.